Military history of China before 1912: Crossbow

-The crossbow, invented by Chinese in the 7th century BC, and by Greeks in the 5th century BC, was considered the most important weapon of the Chinese armies.
-The mass use of crossbows allowed Chinese armies to deploy huge amounts of firepower, due to the crossbow's deadly penetration, long range, and rapid rate of fire.
-As early as the 4th century BC, Chinese texts describe armies employing up to 10,000 crossbowmen in combat, where their impact was decisive.
+The crossbow, invented by the Chinese in the 7th century BC, was considered to be the most important weapon of the Chinese armies in ancient times.
+Crossbows could be given to a conscript with little training, and yet massed to devastating effect due to the ease of aiming the crossbow with greater precision compared to a traditional recurve bow.
+The crossbow also had greater firing velocity, and allowed a much deeper penetration into armor compared to traditional composite bows, which allowed Chinese armies to deploy huge amounts of firepower.
+In China, the crossbow was one of the primary military weapons from the Warring States period until the end of the Han dynasty, when armies were composed of up to 30 to 50 percent crossbowmen.
+Han soldiers were required to arm an "entry level" crossbow with a draw-weight of 76 kg/168 lb to qualify as an entry level crossbowman, while it was claimed that a few elite troops were capable of arming crossbows by the hands-and-feet method, with a draw-weight in excess of 340 kg/750 lb.

-Crossbow manufacture was very complex, due to the nature of the firing bolt.
-Historian Homer Dubs claim that the crossbow firing mechanism "was almost as complex as a rifle bolt, and could only be reproduced by very competent mechanics.
-This gave an additional advantage, as this made the crossbow "capture-proof" as even if China's barbarian enemies captured them they would not be able to reproduce the weapon.Crossbow ammunition could also only be used in crossbows, and was useless in the conventional bows employed by China's nomadic enemies.
+The mechanical design of the ancient Chinese crossbow was very complex, due to the nature of the firing mechanism.
+The mechanical design of the Chinese crossbow was so unique, that many experts including historian Homer Dubs claim that the Chinese crossbow firing mechanism was almost as complex as the modern-invention of the rifle, and could only be reproduced by very competent mechanics which only Chinese engineers could understand.
+This gave an additional advantage, as this made the crossbow "capture-proof" as even if China's barbarian enemies captured them they would not be able to reproduce the weapon.
+Crossbow ammunition could also only be used in crossbows, and was useless in the conventional bows employed by China's nomadic enemies.

 In combat, crossbows were often fitted with grid sights to help aim, and several different sizes were used.
 During the Song dynasty, huge artillery crossbows were used that could shoot several bolts at once, killing many men at a time.
 Even cavalrymen were sometimes issued with crossbows.
-It was recorded that the crossbow could "penetrate a large elm from a distance of one hundred and forty paces".
-Repeating crossbows were introduced in the 11th century, which had a very high rate of fire; 100 men could discharge 2000 bolts in 15 seconds, with a range of 200 yards.
-This weapon became the standard crossbow used during the Song, Ming, and Qing dynasties.
+It was recorded that the crossbow could "penetrate a large elm from a distance of 140 paces".
+The Repeating crossbow(also known as Chu Ko Nu) was invented during the Warring States period.
+Even though it could rapidly fire up to 7–10 bolts in 15–20 seconds, its firing power was weaker compared to a standard crossbow, and could not penetrate heavy armor as effectively.
+It was generally regarded as a non-military weapon suited for civilians, mostly used for defending against robbers or in times of self-defense.